 All five put together happened in under an hour.
 The first time I woke up I was still a psychotic reck, and I ran out to the toolshed next to the greenhouse.
 I thew myself on top of some open garden shears, which cut through me like butter.
-Some blood squirted out of my mouth, and I just stayed there- impaled- and screaming and crying until I finally 'died'.
+Some blood squirted out of my mouth, and I just stayed there- impaled- and screaming and crying until I finally ‘died’.
 Of course by died, I mean I woke up in my bed again.
 Same cupcake pants and pink tank top.
-Somewhere in the part of my brain that still worked I remembered the pain of being impaled and didn't want to feel it ever again.
+Somewhere in the part of my brain that still worked I remembered the pain of being impaled and didn’t want to feel it ever again.
 So instead of running to the shed, I ran up to the roof of the boarding house.
-There was only a small space to walk up there in case the chimney or television antennas needed to be inspected, but I ran past both of those fixtures and flung myself off the building.
+There was only a small space to walk up there in case the chimney or television antennas needed to be serviced, but I ran past both those fixtures and flung myself off the building.

 It was a fantastic decent- much more dramatic than Alonzo simply jumping out of one of the windows.
 I could see the familiar ground below coming closer and closer.
 And then I saw my ceiling.
 I screamed and ran to the roof yet again.
 Then a third time.
-Then a fourth time.
+Then a fourth.

-Each time I fell and 'died' I strangely felt calmer.
-Even though my body was renewed with each 'death', I think all the running around the boarding house had helped me burn off all my pent up anger.
-At this point, I didn't have the desire to kill myself anymore.
+Each time I fell and ‘died’ I felt strangely calmer.
+Even though my body was renewed with each ‘death’, I think all the running around the boarding house had helped me burn off my pent up anger.
+At this point, I didn’t have the desire to kill myself anymore.
 First of all I knew how pointless it was, and second of all- I just felt tired.
 Tired of running around and dying, up the stairs and then down to the ground, and up the stairs again and down to the ground again.
-I just couldn't do it anymore.
+I just couldn’t do it anymore.

 I had nearly lost track of what life I was on.
 (But for all you smart alecks who’ve been keeping track, yes it’s number 10.)
 I couldn’t stand it anymore.
 If my existence was some cosmic joke and I couldn’t avoid being laughed at, I might as well laugh with the universe.
 And laugh I did.
 I laughed non-stop as I picked up the scissors and cut off most of my hair.
 Snip.
 Haha.
 Snip snip.
 Tehehehehe.